 In addition to the Chapter’s collective public service projects, individual members carry out the sorority’s mission while achieving excellence in their personal lives and professional careers.
 Delta Internal Development seminars are sponsored by the Chapter for its members and are designed to provide opportunities for growth and interaction.
 NoVAC members blaze trails and leave footprints for others to follow, whether serving on boards, commissions, or foundations as trustees of local, state, national, and international organizations, and have been widely recognized for outstanding service and stellar achievement.

 Today the Chapter’s membership has grown to over 500 members, ranking NoVAC number one in size in the state of Virginia, number two in the South Atlantic region, and number 14 nationally.
 The Chapter has initiated more than 345 women on 16 different occasions, and 27 presidents have served the Chapter.
-Jameece D. Pinckney is the current Chapter president.
+Melanie J. Carter is the current Chapter president.

 NoVAC has a rich history and so many have contributed to building its foundation and its structure.
-To those on whose shoulders we stand to see further and to reach beyond our grasp, we say “thank you” as we celebrate our 60th year.
+To those on whose shoulders we stand to see further and to reach beyond our grasp, we say “thank you”.